 When more than one thing causes a drowsy driving crash, there are questions of comparative negligence.
 Bad weather, bad road design, or other drivers’ activities can all make drowsy driving more dangerous and lead to crashes.
 Pennsylvania’s rule on comparative negligence needs to be carefully examined to ensure that sleepy drivers are held responsible even when other elements are at play.

-In circumstances of commercial sleepy driving, noncompliance can lead to regulatory penalties and stricter enforcement efforts that help civil responsibility claims.
+In cases of commercial drowsy driving, noncompliance can lead to regulatory penalties and stricter enforcement efforts that help civil responsibility claims.
 These infractions show that the people who committed them didn’t care about the safety rules meant to prevent exactly the crashes that happened.

 Why You Should Choose Munley Law for Drowsy Driving Cases